-FY 2020 BUDGET
+FY 2021 BUDGET

-Many factors were considered by the School District's administration during the process of developing the fiscal year 2019-2020 budget which is balanced without using reserve funds.
+Many factors were considered by the School District's administration during the process of developing the budget for the year ended June 30, 2021 ("2021").
+The budget for 2021 is balanced without using reserve funds and is approximately \$93.2 million.
 The School District's top goal was to improve academic achievement.
-Salary increases for employees range from 4.0% to 6.0% for budget year 2019-2020.
 Barring unforeseen circumstances, the current budget for operations will allow the School District to maintain its strong financial position.